-- The requirements included in IFRS 9 Financial Instruments for basic lending instruments are consistent with the proposals in this paper.
-Requirements related to all other financial assets (debt and equity instruments) are not, because the business model does not play a role when accounting for these in accordance with IFRS 9. - 50 EFRAG considers that fair value is the relevant measurement basis in the statement of financial position for: - (a) Financial assets that do not meet the contractual cash flow characteristics test; - (b) Investments in debt instruments (financial assets) that meet the contractual cash flows characteristics test but are held within the business models where selling the assets is the main objective or an integral part of achieving the business model objective; - (c) Financial liabilities held for trading; - (d) Financial assets and financial liabilities where it would eliminate or significantly reduce an accounting mismatch; and - (e) Hedged item designated in fair value hedges (if the hedged item is designated in respect of risk components, only the revaluation resulting from those risk component). - In accordance with the proposals in this paper, however, accounting requirements would be different for financial performance reporting.
-When the instruments are held for trading, changes in their value should be reported in profit or loss, as for all other 'price change' business models.
-When the instruments are 'held to collect', or 'to collect and sell', they should be accounted for in accordance with the proposal for 'long term business models', i.e. they would be measured at cost for the purpose of the statement of profit or loss and impairment losses should be recognised in profit or loss.
+- 50 The requirements included in IFRS 9 Financial Instruments for basic lending instruments are consistent with the proposals in this paper.
+Requirements related to all other financial assets (debt and equity instruments) are not, because the business model does not play a role when accounting for these in accordance with IFRS 9. - 51 EFRAG considers that fair value is the relevant measurement basis in the statement of financial position for: - a) Financial assets that do not meet the contractual cash flow characteristics test; - b) Investments in debt instruments (financial assets) that meet the contractual cash flows characteristics test but are held within the business models where selling the assets is the main objective or an integral part of achieving the business model objective; and - c) Hedged items designated in fair value hedges (if the hedged item is designated in respect of risk components, only the revaluation resulting from those risk component). - 52 In accordance with the proposals in this paper, however, accounting requirements would be different for financial performance reporting.
+When the financial assets are held for trading, changes in their value should be reported in profit or loss, as for all other 'price change' business models.
+When they are 'held to collect', or 'to collect and sell', they should be accounted for in accordance with the proposal for 'long-term business models', i.e. they would be measured at cost for the purpose of the statement of profit or loss and impairment losses should be recognised in profit or loss.
 All other fair value changes would be recorded in OCI until derecognition.
-At that time, accumulated changes would be recognised in profit or loss. - 52 IFRS 9 requires that an entity reclassifies a financial asset when its business model for that asset changes.
+At that time, accumulated changes would be recognised in profit or loss. - 53 IFRS 9 requires that an entity reclassifies a financial asset when its business model for that asset changes.
 At the date of reclassification of a financial asset from amortised cost to fair value, the asset should be re-measured at fair value and this value will be the new carrying amount.
 Any difference between the previous carrying amount and the fair value would be recognised in a separate line item in the income statement.
-On this, IFRS 9 is compatible with the proposals of this paper insofar as changes in fair value for the particular asset should be recognised in profit or loss under the proposal. - Impairment requirements typically apply to assets that are carried at cost.
+On this, IFRS 9 is compatible with the proposals of this paper insofar as changes in fair value for the particular asset should be recognised in profit or loss under the proposal.

+54 Impairment requirements typically apply to assets that are carried at cost.
 Therefore no proposal in this paper would trigger any change to the impairment model.